MicrosoftDocs/dynamics365smb-docs/business-central/ui-manage-report-layouts.md

 > [!NOTE]
 > In [!INCLUDE[prod_short](includes/prod_short.md)], the term "report" also covers externally-facing documents, such as sales invoices and order confirmations that you send to customers as PDF files.

 You can also use report layouts to add content to email messages.
 For example, report layouts can save time and help ensure consistency by reusing the same content when you communicate with your customers.
 To use custom report layouts with email, the file type for the layout must be Word.
 You cannot use the RDLC file type.
-For more information, see [Set Up Reusable Email Texts and Layouts](admin-how-setup-email.md#set-up-reusable-email-texts-and-layouts).
+Learn more in [Set Up Reusable Email Texts and Layouts](admin-how-setup-email.md#set-up-reusable-email-texts-and-layouts).

 ## Introduction